Christonikos/new_office/README.md

 Data mined with the GOOGLE PLACES api.

 # ⚙️ Tools & Techniques
-1. Data mining/Web Scraping
+✔️.
+Data mining/Web Scraping
-2. Text/Data preprocessing
+✔️.
+Text/Data preprocessing
-3. Machine Learning (Unsupervised clustering: k-means clustering)
+✔️.
+Machine Learning (Unsupervised clustering: k-means clustering) ✔️.
+Python3

+# :file_folder: Repository directories
+1. Code: The code is standalone and written entirely in a jupyter notebook.
+2. Data: Example data for three Greek cities and the specific case of a new accounting company (Th-Squared).
+3. Report: Detailed analysis for the case study of the Th-Squared company.
+4. Presentation: A Beamer presentation of the case-study.